 As the capital of Wales, Cardiff is a modern and exciting city that is seeing plenty of new residents from around the UK.
-It’s a modern and cosmopolitan city with a thriving nightlife, deep rooted passion for sport and plenty to see and do.
-Here, we’ll dive into what it’s really like moving to Cardiff and what to consider if you want to call this place adref… or home.
+It’s a modern and cosmopolitan city with a thriving nightlife.
+With deep rooted passion for sport and plenty to see and do.
+Here, we’ll dive into what it’s really like moving to Cardiff.
+And what to consider if you want to call this place adref… or home.

 A brief history of Cardiff